 Having strong English skills is a crucial part of your child’s development.
-Although, understandably, a lot of focus is given to English language learning during a child’s early years, there are certain aspects of the English curriculum that can often go overlooked.
+Although, understandably, a lot of focus is given to English language learning during a child’s early years, there are certain aspects of the English Fcurriculum that can often go overlooked.

 One of those areas is the realm of poetry and prose.
 Whether it’s due to the fact that poetry is often misunderstood, mistakenly perceived as boring, or simply not allocated enough teaching time in a curriculum, much more emphasis is placed on reading and learning from longer narrative fiction or non-fiction works.

 However, poetry has a lot to offer when it comes to learning the English language.
 Below outlines some of those benefits and suggests some great works that you can use to increase your child’s awareness, feelings for, and appreciation of poetry.

 Poems for kids can teach children new skills when it comes to language learning.
 (Image: CC0 1.0, geralt, Pixabay)

 Poetry books can be a fantastic way to introduce children to the world of poetry and illustration.
 This is because poetry books provide a collection of different poems for children that readers can explore and learn from.

 What’s more, when it comes to teaching children about poetry, the more poems you can expose your child to and read aloud to them, the better!

 This is because poetry as a whole can bring a wide range of literary benefits to a child.
 For example: